NUWCDIVNPT/stig-manager/docs/admin-guide/admin-guide.rst

 The Service Jobs feature provides a framework for managing scheduled background operations in STIG Manager.
 This feature enables both system-defined and user-defined jobs that can run one or more predefined tasks either on a schedule or immediately on demand.

-The initial implementation provides database maintenance and cleanup tasks.
-However, Service Jobs will serve as the foundation for future capabilities, including Review aging operations and time-based snapshots and analysis.
+The initial implementation provides database maintenance and cleanup tasks, as well as the Review Aging task, which automatically acts on reviews that have not been updated within a configurable time threshold.
+Service Jobs will continue to serve as the foundation for future capabilities, including time-based snapshots and analysis.

 .. rubric:: Job Types